mlgranger540/wrenwired/README.md

 ### Compatibility

-- The game was tested on Google Chrome, Firefox, Microsoft Edge and Safari to ensure that the website worked well on all browsers.
-No major issues were found on any of these.
+- The game was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari to ensure that the website worked well on all browsers.
+No notable issues were found on any of these.

 ### Validation